harithamohan1/demoApp/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [ ] Adding multiple screens using navigation control

 ## Video Walkthrough